smsenger/Python103-large/README.md

-This repository contains less complex exercises in python.
+This repository contains complex exercises in python.